ayushnix/kangae/README.md

 I've created kangae from scratch and it is not based on any other theme.
 However, I was inspired to create kangae after I came across [Wolfgang Müller's microblog][3].
 Thanks Wolf!

-kangae is licensed under the [NCSA license][5], which is quite similar to the 3-Clause BSD license.
+kangae is licensed under the [NCSA license][5], which is quite similar to the BSD-3-Clause license.
-However, NCSA also covers documentation of a project while 3-Clause-BSD doesn't.
+Unlike BSD-3-Clause, NCSA also covers documentation of a project.

 # Installation